ansible-lockdown/RHEL7-STIG/README.md

 ## Configure a RHEL7 based system to be complaint with Disa STIG

-This role is based on RHEL 7 DISA STIG: [ Version 3, Rel 11 released on  July 23, 2023 ](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RHEL_7_V3R12_STIG.zip).
+This role is based on RHEL 7 DISA STIG: [ Version 3, Rel 13 released on  October 23, 2023 ](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RHEL_7_V3R13_STIG.zip).

 ---